lg/lg.io/_posts/2015-01-11-the-ubiquiti-edgerouter-configuring-this-extremely-lowcost-enterprisegrade-router-for-home-use.md

           password AWESOMEPASSWORD
           protocol noip
         }
-      }
-    }

-In order to use a non-standard hostname (or service), you need to use the `custom-` prefix to the service name.
-Additionally, the protocol needs to be one that ddclient [supports](https://github.com/wimpunk/ddclient/blob/master/ddclient#L452).

-**Update Apr 3, 2016**: There's now a way to get iwantmyname to use the build-in method too.
-Thanks to Ian Graves for the tip!
-Similar to above:

         service custom-iwantmyname {
           host-name myawesomehostname.lg.io
           login abc@def.com
           options script=/basicauth/ddns
           password awesomepassword
           protocol dyndns2
           server iwantmyname.com
         }
+      }
+    }

+In order to use a non-standard hostname (or service), you need to use the `custom-` prefix to the service name.
+Additionally, the protocol needs to be one that ddclient [supports](https://github.com/wimpunk/ddclient/blob/master/ddclient) (look for the `my %services = (` line).

+### IPv6

+The future is now, and you should start using IPv6.
+The router certainly doesn't make this easy, and there are like 50 flavors of configuring IPv6 for different ISPs.
+The following is what I use with my ISP MonkeyBrains.

+First up, like for IPv4, we'll need to add firewall rules to let IPv6 traffic pass-through the router:

+    firewall {
+      [...]
+      ipv6-name IPv6_WAN_IN {
+        default-action drop
+        description "IPv6 packet from the internet to LAN" rule 1 {
+          action accept
+          description "Allow established sessions"
+          state {
+            established enable
+            related enable
+          }
+        }
+        rule 5 {
+          action accept
+          description "Allow ICMPv6"
+          log disable
+          protocol icmpv6
+        }
+        rule 10 {
+          action drop
+          description "Drop invalid connections"
+          state {
+            invalid enable
+          }
+        }
+     }
+     ipv6-name IPv6_WAN_LOCAL {
+        default-action drop
+        description "IPv6 WAN to Local"
+        rule 5 {
+          action accept
+          description "Allow established sessions"
+          state {
+            established enable
+            related enable
+          }
+        }
+        rule 10 {
+          action drop
+          description "Drop invalid connections"
+          state {
+            invalid enable
+          }
+        }
+        rule 15 {
+          action accept
+          protocol ipv6-icmp
+        }
+        rule 30 {
+          action accept
+          description "Allow dhcpv6"
+          destination {
+            port 546
+          }
+          protocol udp
+          source {
+            port 547
+          }
+        }
+      }
+      ipv6-receive-redirects disable
+      ipv6-src-route disable
+    }

+Next, you'll need to get an IPv6 address for your router from your ISP.
+Typically they have DHCPv6 to do this for you, but not always.
+Fortunately for me MonkeyBrains does.
+Due to the way DHCPv6 works, we then use Prefix Delegation to route requests to the proper clients and we'll use SLAAC for internal discovery.

+    interfaces {
+      [...]
+      ethernet eth0 {
+        [...]
+        address dhcpv6
+        dhcpv6-pd {
+          pd 0 {
+            interface eth1 {
+              service slaac
+            }
+            prefix-length 64
+          }
+          rapid-commit enable
+        }
+      }
+    }

+Oh and don't forget to assign the IPv6 firewall rules to the internet interface:

+    interfaces {
+      [...]
+      ethernet eth0 {
+        [...]
+        in {
+          ipv6-name IPv6_WAN_IN
+          [...]
+        }
+        out {
+          ipv6-name IPv6_WAN_LOCAL
+          [...]
+        }
+      }
+    }

+And that should be it!
+Sometimes it can take a while for IPs to get set up, but once it is, you should be good to go.
+A good way of testing is to SSH into the router and issue the command: `ping6 google.com`.
+Then try it on your own computer.

 ### Selective VPN routing (Policy-based Routing)